shriya-analytics/customer-attrition-analysis/data/raw/README.md

-This folder contains raw and cleaned customer-level credit card data used for attrition analysis.
+This folder contains the raw dataset used for analysis.
+Source: BankChurners credit card customer dataset.